varnishcache/homepage/R1/source/releases/install_redhat.rst

 Amazon Web Services (AWS EC2) .............................

-Varnish Cache is available on Amazon Web Services (AWS) Elastic Compute Cloud (EC2).
-Here is a list of the current instances available:
+Here is a list of the currently available images for RHEL7 on Amazon Web Services (AWS) Elastic Compute Cloud (EC2):

 * `Varnish Cache 4 on Red Hat Enterprise Linux 7 on AWS`_
 * `Varnish Cache 5 on Red Hat Enterprise Linux 7 on AWS`_